-Protecting the Smallest Passengers with Presence Detection Technology
+Protecting the Smallest Passengers with Child Presence Detection Technology

-Protecting the Smallest Passengers with Presence Detection Technology
+Protecting the Smallest Passengers with Child Presence Detection Technology

 ChildPresenceDetectionSystem(CPD)_01.jpg

-A report says that the temperature inside a locked-up car in the hot sun may reach 140℉(60℃) within 10 minutes and, if exposed to direct sunlight, it may reach nearly 180℉(80℃).
+According to a variety of reports, the temperature inside a locked car in the hot sun may reach 140℉(60℃) within 10 minutes and, if exposed to direct sunlight, it may reach nearly 180℉(80℃).

-Unfortunately, such fatal accidents occur often and everywhere in the world.
-According to a survey in the U.S., a cumulative total of 1,018 children died because of being left behind in vehicles from 1990 to 2021, and over the last five years, as many as 40 children died every year in this way on average.*1 It is worth noting that over half of the deaths were caused by parents “unknowingly” leaving their children, although there are some other causes of death.
+Unfortunately, such fatal accidents occur often around the world.
+According to a survey in the U.S., some 1,054 children were reported to have died from 1990 to 2022 from heat exposure after being left behind in vehicles and over the last five years, as many as 40 children died every year in this way on average.*1 It is worth noting that over half of the deaths were caused by parents “unknowingly leaving their children, although other contributing factors were also reported.

 ChildPresenceDetectionSystem(CPD)_03.jpg